Gigi Gorgeous: 2016: Dubai incident

-2017–present: This is Everything
+2017–present: This Is Everything

-In January 2017, the documentary This Is Everything: Gigi Gorgeous, starring Gigi, directed by Barbara Kopple premiered at the Sundance Film Festival.
+In January 2017, the documentary This Is Everything: Gigi Gorgeous, starring Lazzarato, directed by Barbara Kopple, premiered at the Sundance Film Festival.
 On June 11, Gorgeous watched the documentary with Katy Perry on Perry's four-day livestream event, Katy Perry Live: Witness World Wide.

-In June 2017, Gigi was named to the Time magazine list of the 25 most influential people on the Internet.
+In June 2017, Lazzarato was named to the Time magazine list of the 25 most influential people on the Internet.

-In 2019, Gigi published a memoir, titled He Said, She Said: Lessons, Stories, and Mistakes From My Transgender Journey.
-In October 2019, Gigi announced a makeup collection coming out with Ipsy in November 2019.
+In 2019, Lazzarato published a memoir, titled He Said, She Said: Lessons, Stories, and Mistakes From My Transgender Journey.
+In October 2019, she announced a makeup collection coming out with Ipsy in November 2019.
 The collection features various beauty products related to makeup.

 Personal life

+Lazzarato is a practicing Roman Catholic and describes herself as religious.
+She is vegan.

-In October 2014, Gigi began dating Cory Binney, the half-brother of drag queen Alaska Thunderfuck, after meeting at a club.
-Their relationship was on and off until they broke up in May or June 2015.
-The break-up inspired one of Gigi's most viewed videos titled "Single Life (My Break Up)", a music video to "What the Hell" by Avril Lavigne.
-It is now one of Gigi's top 5 most viewed videos of all time with 7.5 million views.
+In October 2014, Lazzarato began dating Cory Binney, the half-brother of drag queen Alaska Thunderfuck, after meeting at a club.
+The pair first broke up in May or June 2015, inspiring one of her most viewed videos titled "Single Life (My Break Up)", a music video to "What the Hell" by Avril Lavigne.
 They got back together in July 2015 before permanently splitting in November 2015.

-Gigi, who had previously identified as a gay man and then later bisexual, came out as a lesbian in a YouTube video on September 14, 2016.
-Gigi began dating Nats Getty, an heir and member of the Getty family, shortly after meeting him at Paris Fashion Week while working as a model for Getty's brother, August Getty.
-In March 2018, Getty proposed to Gigi at the Château de Vaux-le-Vicomte in France.
-On July 12, 2019, Gigi and Getty married in a private ceremony at Rosewood Miramar Beach in Montecito, California.
-Guests at the wedding included Ariadne Getty, Caitlyn Jenner, Teri Hatcher, Moj Mahdara, Justin Tranter, Bonnie McKee, Grace Helbig, Hannah Hart, and Trisha Paytas.
-The couple were given toasts by Katy Perry, Orlando Bloom, and Governor Gavin Newsom of California.
-On April 9, 2021, Gigi identified herself as pansexual, after releasing a YouTube video, explaining how she "didn't fall in love with Nats because of his gender, but the person that he is."
+Lazzarato came out as a lesbian in a YouTube video on September 14, 2016.
+She began dating Nats Getty, an heir and member of the Getty family, shortly after meeting him at Paris Fashion Week in 2016 while working as a model for Getty's brother, August Getty.
+In March 2018, Getty proposed to Lazzarato at the Château de Vaux-le-Vicomte in France.
+On July 12, 2019, Lazzarato and Getty married in a private ceremony at Rosewood Miramar Beach in Montecito, California.
+On April 9, 2021, shortly after Getty came out as transgender, Lazzarato stated that she is pansexual, explaining that she "didn't fall in love with Nats because of his gender, I fell in love with the person that he is."
+Getty filed for divorce from Lazzarato on July 2, 2025.

-Gigi is a practicing Roman Catholic and describes herself as religious.

 Transition

-Gigi came out as a transgender woman in December 2013.
-Since then, she has undergone electrolysis, tracheal shave, hormone replacement therapy, facial feminization surgery, rhinoplasty, and breast augmentation.
-On March 8, 2014, Gigi legally changed her name to Gigi Loren Lazzarato.
+Lazzarato came out as a transgender woman in December 2013.
+On March 8, 2014, she legally changed her name to Gigi Loren Lazzarato.

-In a September 2015 issue of People, Gigi credited "transgender model and performing artist Amanda Lepore and the death of my mother for sparking my transition."
+In a September 2015 issue of People, Lazzarato credited "transgender model and performing artist Amanda Lepore and the death of my mother for sparking my transition."